 Vibrant, Contemporary Store Design That Integrates Entertainment and Dining.
 We believe we continue to benefit from enhancements to the Dave & Buster's brand through our store design and D&B Sports initiatives, which began in fiscal 2011.
 Our new store design provides a contemporary, engaging atmosphere for our customers that includes clearly differentiated spaces, which are typically sub-branded as Eat at Buster's, Gamebar, Dave's Arcade, WIN! and D&B Sports, designed to convey each component of our customer value proposition: "Eat Drink Play and Watch."
 These store design changes include a modern approach to the finishes and layout of the store, which we believe encourages participation across each of the store's elements.
 The oversized graphics and images throughout the store are intended to communicate our brand personality by being fun, contemporary and larger-than-life.
 The dining room décor includes booth seating and table seating and colorful artwork, often featuring local landmarks.
 Our "Winner's Circle" provides a retail-like environment where customers can redeem their tickets for prizes.
 All of our new locations opened since the beginning of fiscal 2011 incorporate our new store design.
-We believe the introduction and continued expansion of our D&B Sports concept, currently incorporated in approximately half of our store base, provides an attractive opportunity to market our broader platform to new and existing customers through a year-round calendar of programming and promotions tied to popular sporting events and sportrelated activities.
+We believe the introduction and continued expansion of our D&B Sports concept, currently incorporated in approximately 70% of our store base, provides an attractive opportunity to market our broader platform to new and existing customers through a year-round calendar of programming and promotions tied to popular sporting events and sportrelated activities.
 The large television screens, comfortable seating, a full menu of food and beverages and artwork often featuring images of local sports teams and sports icons help create what we believe to be an exciting environment for watching sports programming.
-We have strategically invested over \$54.4 million since the beginning of fiscal 2011 to introduce D&B Sports and modernize the exteriors, front lobbies, bars, dining areas and "Winner's Circles" of select locations.
-We plan to remodel three stores during fiscal 2015 and by the end of fiscal 2015, approximately 75% of our stores will either be new or remodeled to adopt our new store design.
-All of the new or remodeled stores contain an upgraded venue for watching live sports and other televised events, and approximately 85% of these stores contain the D&B Sports concept.
+We have strategically invested over \$65.6 million since the beginning of fiscal 2011 to introduce D&B Sports and modernize the exteriors, front lobbies, bars, dining areas and "Winner's Circles" of select locations.
+During the twenty-six weeks ended August 2, 2015, we completed the remodel of three stores and added D&B Sports branding to an additional five stores.
+We anticipate that by the end of fiscal 2015, approximately 77% of our stores will either be new or remodeled to adopt our new store design.